JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 13. Don't Rely Solely on AI Tools
+## 13. AI Tools Need Human Oversight

 AI tools like ChatGPT can save time, but they're not infallible.